fagah/home-work/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies and contains the vectors files
+- `src/App` the main class. there 3 methods for testing separately the Priority Qeues

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.